Rational Veterinary Medicine

 Farmers using homeopathy are hard nosed businessmen and wouldn’t use it if it was a waste of time.

-Indeed, farmers are business men, they may even be expert farmers but that doesn’t make them the best at assessing whether or not an intervention has worked, particularly where their own stock is concerned.
+Indeed, farmers are business-men (and occasionally even -women), they may even be expert farmers but that doesn’t make them the best at assessing whether or not an intervention has worked, particularly where their own stock is concerned.
 They are just as likely as anyone else to be taken in by a charlatan with a good line in patter whether it’s a feed salesman selling them thousands of pounds of useless additives or a homeopathic vet selling them the false dream of an effective treatment which is free from side effects and doesn’t have any requirement for the witholding of meat, milk or eggs from sale during treatment which is the case with real drugs.
-After that I’m afraid that farmers are just as likely to fall prey to all the cognitive errors that you, I and everyone else is prone to - assuming that an improvement following treatment must be due to treatment as opposed to spontaneous or coincidental resolution, convincing themselves that a condition has improved when it hasn’t, ignoring other factors which may have helped with a cure and so on.

 Furthermore, in the past some extremely knowledgeable people have been convinced that treatments which are now discredited have worked - bleeding was used by eminent doctors who convinced themselves that it was highly effective, phrenology had a very large following and there are still vets today who mourn the passing of the firing of horses.
 All those modalities have been shown to be useless.
 Homeopathy is simply a more benign example of the same sort of thing.

 What follows is a selection of plausible sounding arguments often put forward in favour of homeopathy.
-Many of them have a convincing ring and are to be found in a variety of homeopathic web sites and books, in fact many of the questions below are direct quotes from such material.
+Many of them have a convincing ring and are to be found in a variety of homeopathic web sites and books, many of the questions below are direct quotes from such material.

 They are sometimes put forward by people who should know better and who rightly wouldn’t accept such arguments if used to try to convince them that a conventional drug was safe or effective.